-The current local area transportation test, called Local Area Transportation Review or LATR, has three main components:

-- a scoping threshold that determines whether a development applicant is required to complete a local area transportation review (based on the number of vehicle trips generated by the project), - an adequacy threshold (based on critical lane volume or CLV) that determines satisfactory conditions, and - a mitigation approach defining the process for addressing needed improvements for projects that do not meet the adequacy test.
+The current local area transportation test, called Local Area Transportation Review or LATR, has two main components: a screening threshold that determines whether a development applicant is required to complete a local area transportation review (based on the number of vehicle trips generated by the project), and an adequacy threshold (based on critical lane volume or CLV) that determines a mitigation requirement for projects that do not meet the adequacy test.
+For any project found to have an intersection operating at or beyond 1600 CLV, a Highway Capacity Manual (HCM) analysis that incorporates queuing and delay may be used to determine the extent of traffic impacts.